Grasshopper-Tekla Live Link

 Image

-Note that any components in existing definition (including any already inserted ones) will always interact with whatever Tekla version the currently installed .gha targets.
+Note that any components in an existing definition (including any already inserted ones) will always interact with whatever Tekla version the currently installed .gha targets.

-Back to topFrequently Asked Questions
+Frequently Asked Questions

 See the Grasshopper-Tekla Link FAQ for answers to common issues.